Epoxy vs Borate Wood Rot Repair: Which Method Is Right for Your Project?

 Borate Limitations

-Borates are water-soluble, which is both their strength (deep penetration) and their weakness.
-In constantly wet conditions, borates can leach out of the wood over time.
-This means borate-treated wood still needs proper moisture management — paint, sealant, and drainage.
+Borate is water-soluble — that's both its strength (deep penetration) and its weakness.
+In constantly wet conditions it leaches out over time, so borate-treated wood still needs real moisture management: paint, sealant, drainage.

-Borate treatment does NOT restore structural strength.
-If wood is already soft, spongy, or crumbling, borate alone won't fix it.
-That's where epoxy comes in.
+Borate treatment does not restore structural strength.
+Wood that's already soft, spongy, or crumbling needs epoxy — borate alone won't fix it.

 The Professional Approach: Using Both Together